wp-plugins/any-ipsum/readme.txt

 == Description ==

 If you've ever had an idea for your own custom lorem ipsum generator (like Bacon Ipsum), this plugin will allow you to do so without any coding.
 Just fill in a list of words, drop the `[anyipsum-form]` shortcode in a post or page, and you have your very own custom ipsum generator.
-Forked from [Bacon Ipsum](http://baconipsum.com/)
+Forked from [Bacon Ipsum](http://baconipsum.com)

 Includes:

 * [anyipsum-form] shortcode for end-users to use, fully configurable
 * custom words and filler text
-* API (returns JSON or plain text)
+* API (returns JSON, HTML or plain text)
 * oEmbed support

 The plugin installs Bacon Ipsum filler by default, so be sure to check Settings/Any Ipsum to fully customize your ipsum.